-While roughly one in four people who consume meat don’t believe a plant-centric diet is cheaper, a new study by Sous Vide Guy found that people on meatless diets spend an average of $23 less on food each week.
-The study surveyed more than 1,000 Americans between the ages of 21 and 73 about their eating habits and perceptions of plant-based meals.
+While roughly a quarter of those who consume meat don’t believe a plant-based diet is cheaper, a new study by Sous Vide Guy proved them wrong.
+It found that people on meatless diets spend an average of $23 less on food each week.
+More than 1,000 Americans between the ages of 21 and 73 were surveyed about their eating habits and opinions of plant-based meals.

-Nearly 40 percent of participants agreed that it is possible to eat a more plant-centric diet on a budget.
-The study found that roughly 27 percent of those polled acknowledged reducing or eliminating their meat intake to save money.
+Nearly 40 percent of those surveyed agreed that eating a more plant-centric diet on a budget is possible, with roughly 27 percent acknowledging that reducing or eliminating their meat intake could save money.

 The study showed that approximately three in four Americans (76.9 percent) are trying to be conscious of how many animal products they consume, and they are reducing or eliminating animal products to be healthier overall, with 50 percent saying the move is out of concern for the environment, with 46 percent expressing concern about animal welfare.